-Following the acceptance of a TBCP award, recipients should determine their period of performance and report due dates.
-This information can be found in the Notice of Award (NoA) and SACs of the grant and will help to determine key dates and reporting requirements.
-See the chart and table below for key deadlines that should be tracked.
-Both NTIA and NOAA GMD will send helpful reminders and technical assistance, as needed, to ensure recipients meet the key dates listed in their SACs.
+Following the acceptance of a TBCP award, Recipients should determine their period of performance (PoP) and report due dates.
+This information can be found in the Notice of Award (NoA)1 and SACs of the grant and will help to determine key dates and reporting requirements.
+See Figure 1 and Table 2 below for key deadlines that should be tracked.
+Both NTIA and NOAA GMD will send helpful reminders and technical assistance, as needed.